7 Helpful Tips For A Sensitive Bladder

 There are a number of ways you can start to take control of your bladder, and some of them may surprise you.

-However, don’t make a habit of stopping your urine when you wee, as it can actually weaken muscles.
 Do pelvic floor exercises anywhere and everywhere else, though and start by squeezing your pelvic floor muscles for a slow count of five, then release for a few seconds.
 Repeat 10 times.
-Build this up to aim to hold the muscles for 10 seconds and release for 10.
+Build this up to aim to hold the muscles for 10 seconds and release for 10 and do as many times a day as you can.

 So plenty of water, but avoid caffeine from coffee, tea or colas as caffeine is a diuretic and that makes you want to urinate even more.